ermshaua/time-series-segmentation-benchmark/README.md

 # Time Series Segmentation Benchmark (TSSB)
+The problem of time series segmentation (TSS) is to find a meaningful segmentation of a time series (TS) that captures a data-generating process with distinct states and transitions.
+We consider a segmentation meaningful, if the change points (CPs) between two consecutive segments correspond to state transitions in the associated process.

 This repository contains the time series segmentation benchmark (TSSB).
-It currently contains 66 annotated time series (TS) with 2-7 segments.
+It currently contains 66 annotated TS with 2-7 segments.
 Each TS is constructed from one of the <a target="_blank" href="http://timeseriesclassification.com/">UEA & UCR time series classification</a> datasets.
 We group TS by label and concatenate them to create segments with distinctive temporal patterns and statistical properties.
-We annotate the offsets at which we concatenated the segments as change points (CPs).
+We annotate the offsets at which we concatenated the segments as CPs.
 Addtionally, we apply resampling to control the dataset resolution and add approximate, hand-selected window sizes that are able to capture temporal patterns.

 ## Installation
 You can install the TSSB with PyPi: